pesho-ivanov/martinus.github.io/_posts/2016-09-21-very-fast-hashmap-in-c-part-3.md

 For Hopscotch this reallocation seems to happen still a bit earlier.
 The overhead in my implementation is 16 bit, so the line overlaps a lot with the Infobyte & Fastforward variant.

-All my implemented variants need much less memory than std::unordered_map.
+All my implemented variants need much less memory than `std::unordered_map`.
 While std's implementation allocates new memory for each insert, in all my variants the memory stays constant until reallocation occurs.

 ## Lookup Time